bedecarroll/blog/content/posts/2013-10-28-the-internet-fishing-trawler-anti-virus-is-dead-to-me-edition.md

 * In more interesting news, the myvirtualcloud.net blog has [an interesting post on a VDI solution out in the sticks and the educational outcomes they helped provide](http://myvirtualcloud.net/?p=5522).
-I’m still a little fuzzy on how the tech was setup but I can only assume it was a local VDI solution and not over their tiny 2Mb/s VSAT.
+I'm still a little fuzzy on how the tech was setup but I can only assume it was a local VDI solution and not over their tiny 2Mb/s VSAT.